SecurityLogMiner/log-collection-documentation/PRD.md

 shell, Python, and Rust if needed.
 A relational database will be used, with options left open to the user for integration with ElasticSearch if they choose.

-The website providing the user signup, software distribution, and documentation will use Svelte.
+The website provides the user signup, software distribution, and documentation will use Svelte.

 <a href="#table-of-contents" style="font-size: smaller;">back to top</a>